 |Throat||Tightening of the throat; tickling feeling in the back of throat, hoarseness or change in voice|

 |Nose/Eyes/Ears||Runny, itchy nose; redness and /or swelling of eyes; throbbing in ears|

 Nausea; vomiting; diarrhea; abdominal cramps

 |Skin||Itchy rash; hives, swelling of face or extremities; facial flushing|

 |Heart||Thin weak pulse; rapid pulse; palpitations; fainting; blueness of lips, face or nail beds; paleness|

 If your child has a specific food allergy, please contact the school nurse at your child's campus.
 Allergy notice forms can be found below.

 Food allergies have risen in incidence.
 Current estimates state that between every 1 in 13 and 1 in 25 school aged children are affected.
 40% of those children have reported a history of a severe reaction.
 The eight most common food allergies that account for 90% of food allergy reactions are milk, eggs, peanuts, tree nuts, fish, shellfish, soy, and wheat (National Institute of Allergy and Infectious Diseases [National Institute of Allergy and Infectious Disease] (NIAID), 2010).

 In response to the rise in food allergies and to increase community awareness, Senate Bill 27 amends Chapter 38 of the Texas Education Code by adding Section 38.0151.
 A policy must be adopted by school districts to care for students with food allergies.

 Mansfield ISD’s comprehensive plan to manage students with food allergies includes identification and planning as well as treatment guidelines.
-Review our policy on food allergies.
+Review our Anaphylaxis/Allergic Reaction Guidelines and Food Allergy Management Plan for more information on food allergies.